mesosphere-backup/dcos-gce/README.md

 ```bash
 ansible-playbook -i hosts add_agent --extra-vars "start_id=0001 end_id=0002 agent_type=private"
 ```
 start_id=0001 and end_id=0002 specify the range of id's that are appended to the hostname "agent" to create unique agent names.
-If start_is is not specifiec then a default of 0001 is used.
+If start_id is not specified then a default of 0001 is used.
 If the end_id is not specified then a default of 0001 is used.
 The values for agent_type are either private or public.
 If an agent_type is not specified then it is assumed agent_type is private.